 • Valid student ID (if you book as a student)

-• Good backpack (small and comfortable)
+• A good daypack (small and comfortable)

 • Comfortable hiking boots (lightweight, good soles)